gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Editor's Note: Please replace TBA9 above with what is assigned by IANA.

-Below a number of defined Error Causes are defined, additional causes can be registered with IANA following the rules in {{IANA-Extra-Cause}}.
+Below a number of defined Error Causes (Extra Cause above) are defined, additional causes can be registered with IANA following the rules in {{IANA-Extra-Cause}}.

 ### Error During Protection Handshake {#ekeyhandshake}